Mei Mei (2009 film): Production

-Mei Mei director, Xu Xiaoxi, created the film as a graduation project at the New York Film Academy (NYFA) at the Universal Studios in Hollywood, but he finish the post-production after graduation, including the involving and atmospheric music of Andrea Centazzo.
+Mei Mei director, Xu Xiaoxi, created the film as a graduation project at the New York Film Academy (NYFA) in Hollywood, but he finish the post-production after graduation, including the involving and atmospheric music of Andrea Centazzo.
 The film was one of the first collaborations of the director with the composer, that work together in the next projects, the feature film Desire Street and the short film Ni Jing: Thou Shalt Not Steal.
 In both cases Xu Xiaoxi co-directed with Roberto F. Canuto.

 The film was shot on 16mm film by a grant from Kodak and the principal photography took place in the Summer 2008 in California.
 Some of the locations where Munholland Drive in Los Angeles and Burbank in California.
 The postproduction was completed in 2010.

 Xu, in addition to his directorial films, has worked as a video artist, cinematographer, and editor, collaborating with Roberto F. Canuto in the short film Toto Forever (Best Short winner at the 3rd LesgaycinePTY International Film Festival of Panama and Third Award at 9th Asturian Film Festival in Spain, among other distinctions).

 Director Xiaoxi Xu mentions that his focus in creating the film “was to explore the internal feeling of an abused and beaten down woman that tries to move forward with her life, turning the tables and using men as objects through her career as a prostitute”.
 The film also addresses the question of identity.
 “I create two characters that look identical and probably are also very similar in terms of general personality, but their life experiences and environment determine their confidence and how they find control in their lives.”